WCoetser/Trl.Serialization/readme.md

 root: "Hello World";
 ```

 Sometimes, you want to represent multiple datasets in the same file.
-For example, let's assume you want to be able to get Aristoteles and Plato seperately.
+For example, let's assume you want to be able to get Aristotles and Plato seperately.
 Then you could code it like this:

 ```C#
 plato: Person<Name, Born, Location>("Plato", -423, athens);